laravel/vapor-docs/1.0/introduction.md

 ## Installing The Vapor Core

-The "Vapor Core" must be installed as a depedency of every Laravel application that is deployed using Vapor.
+The `laravel/vapor-core` package must be installed as a dependency of every Laravel application that is deployed using Vapor.
 This package contains various Vapor runtime files and a service provider to allow your application to run on Vapor.
 You may install the Vapor Core into your project using Composer:

 ```bash
 composer require laravel/vapor-core